ikus060/minarca/doc/configuration.md

 Take note that configuration options are distinct from the runtime setting, available from the web interface.
 The configuration options here usually meant to be static and set before starting the server.
 You may get the list of configuration options by calling `minarca-server --help`.

-Note: If an option is specified in more than one place, the command line arguments override the environment variable, environment variables override config files, and config files override default value.
+Note: If an option is specified in more than one place, the command line arguments override the environment variables, environment variables override config files, and config files override the default values.

 ## Configuration file